trellis-ldp-archive/trellis-ext-aws/README.md

-# Installing Trellis
+# Cloud-native Trellis

 ## Requirements

   * Java 8 or later
+  * AWS account

 ## Installation

-To install Trellis as a systemd service on linux, follow these steps:
+To install Trellis as a systemd service on an EC2 linux machine, follow these steps:

 1. Move the unpacked Trellis directory to a location such as `/opt/trellis`.
    If you choose a different location, please update the `./etc/trellis-aws.service` script.